 The Lab – Term 4

-The Lab is a growing network of technology clubs for 10 to 16 year-old young people diagnosed with Asperger’s Syndrome or High Functioning Autism who enjoy working with computers.
-It offers one-to-one tuition by technology professionals in areas such as programming, 3D, digital design and gaming.
+The Lab is a growing network of technology clubs for young people diagnosed with High Functioning Autism who enjoy working with computers and technology.
+The Lab offers mentoring by technology professionals in areas such as programming, 3D, digital design and gaming.

 What happens in The Lab sessions